Polkadot-Blockchain-Academy/pba-book/content/polkadot/intro/slides.md

 > (3) Explicit network-wide governance and co-evolution

-Polkadot stakeholders explicitly govern and evolve the network,<br/>with the ability to set new rules.
+Polkadot stakeholders explicitly govern and evolve the network,<br />with the ability to set new rules.

 ---